Implementing Sophos Firewall TLS Inspection Correctly

 - What happens with SSL compression?

-- What happens with unrecognised cipher suites?
+- What happens with unrecognized cipher suites?

 - What happens if the firewall cannot decrypt a connection?